jswu18/jswu18.github.io/blog-posts/gaussian-processes.md

 # Gaussian Processes

 There are many online posts explaining Gaussian Processes.
-After reading through quite a few of these, here is a way of introducing the topic that I found quite helpful and intuitive for myself.
+After reading through few of these, here's a way of introducing the topic that I found quite helpful and intuitive for myself.
 This post will include python code from the following packages:

 ```python
 import math